openxpki/openxpki/doc/developer/tests.rst

 Writing tests
 #############

-Tests are important and we are glad if you want to contribute a test, e.g. for a bug you have found or a new/untested feature!
+Tests are important and we are glad if you want to contribute a test, e.g., for a bug you have found or a new/untested feature!

 OpenXPKI itself is quite complex.
 That is why there is a bunch of Perl classes